GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-05-02-species-file-group.md

 Illinois.
 I do know this group rather well, as [Lisa Walley][lisa] and I went there more than a year ago for a hackathon organized by [Matt Yoder][matt].

-I am quite impressed with work this group is doing and when Matt suggested me to join them -- my first thought was -- this might be a way to make Global Names financial situation more reliable!
+I am quite impressed with work this group does and when Matt suggested me to join them -- my first thought was -- this might be a way to make Global Names financial situation more reliable!